danielspofford/draft_aws_ecs/readme.md

 ```

 `--app-name` must be a string and has only been tested to safely contain
-letters, numbers, and hyphens.
+letters and numbers.
 It will be used when naming resources.

 ### Further usage